hdgarrood/purescript-numeric-hierarchy-guide/euclidean-rings.rst

 immediately.
 In fact every single element of a field (apart from :math:`0`) is a "greatest common divisor" of any pair of elements (I put "greatest common divisor" in quotes here, because in this context it breaks down, and doesn't really mean anything any more).
-But we have shown something interesting: for any field, the *only option* for a euclidean function is a constant function, which means that no field can have any euclidean ring structure other than this rather uninteresting one.
+But we have established an interesting fact
+nonetheless: for any field, the *only option* for a euclidean function is a constant function, which means that no field can have any euclidean ring structure other than this rather uninteresting one.

 Summary
 -------